DRAGEN Array Local Analysis

 star-allele annotate

 Annotates and summarizes the star-alleles, specifically for metabolizer statuses and outputs in a consolidated JSON report.
-Metatolizer status is determined through direct lookup into public PGx guidelines CPIC or DPWG as specified by the user.
+Metabolizer status is determined through direct lookup into public PGx guidelines CPIC or DPWG as specified by the user.

 OptionDescription